Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r34.18
+- Fixed the routes to the zeppelin from Durotar to Undercity/Grom'Gol
+- Fixed a bunch of broken areas in Uldaman
+- Re-linked Deputy Willem to the route network

 ## Changes in Sku r34.17
 - You can now show/read the usual tooltips for all item links in chat lines.
 To read the first item link in a chat line just press Shift + Down to read the first tooltip from that specific line.
 If there is more than one link in a chat line, press Control + Enter to open the line context menu.
 You will find all items as menu entries at the top of that chat line context menu.
 Use Shift + Down on each menu entry to read the tooltip.
 - New setting "Chat > Tabs > tabname > Audio notification on chat message" to adjust the sound on new messages for each tab.
 Default: "default new Chat Line sound".
 Set to "mute" to disable sound.